Latest Developments

 Latest situation

-The underlying consumer price inflation was modest in March.
-While prices of meals out and takeaway food continued to rise relatively fast, prices of basic food edged down from a year earlier.
-Prices of energy-related items fell further.
+The underlying consumer price inflation remained modest in May.
+Prices of meals out and takeaway food continued to increase at a relatively fast pace over a year earlier, while those of basic food were virtually unchanged.
+Prices of energy-related items decreased markedly further.
 Price pressures on other major components remained broadly in check.

 Looking ahead, overall inflation should stay contained in the near term.
-Domestic costs may face some upward pressures as the Hong Kong economy continues to grow.
-External price pressures should remain on a broad downward trend, though heightened geopolitical tensions will bring uncertainties.
+Domestic cost pressures may increase as the Hong Kong economy continues to grow.
+External price pressures should continue to stay on a broad moderating trend, though geopolitical tensions may bring uncertainties.
 The Government will continue to monitor the situation.

 Labour market (PDF) (Excel)